 With those numbers in mind, start the application process for a home loan.
 Starting your application process before you start looking for a house is critical – it will give you some time to get prepared, and ensure you're not scrambling to find a house while doing paperwork at the same time.
 It also shows sellers that you're taking the process seriously, which can work to your advantage if multiple offers are being reviewed.

 You'll need to provide documents that verify your source of income and financial situation.
 Some information you'll need to provide may include:

 - Employment and income verification

 - Debts (credit cards, loans, etc.)

 - Bank statements

 Click here to see an expanded list of documents you'll need to provide.
-Our team at Real Estate Services can help you through this, and match you with a qualified real estate agent in your area.
+Our team at Real Estate Services can match you with a qualified real estate agent in your area.
 The agents we use are experts in the local market, and can help you through the entire home buying process – from application to closing paperwork.
-You'll also get cash back at closing, and a great low rate.
+You'll also get cash back at closing.

 Click here to get started on your application.

 Once you've provided the above documentation to us, we'll review everything, ask any questions, and submit your information to an underwriter.
 This is a good time to start looking at the areas in which you'd like to live, and see if any homes in that area meet your needs and fall within your budget.